MicrosoftDocs/azure-databases-docs/articles/cosmos-db/postgresql/howto-ssl-connection-security.md

 ```
 psql "sslmode=verify-full sslrootcert=DigiCertGlobalRootG2.crt.pem host=c-mydemocluster.12345678901234.postgres.cosmos.azure.com dbname=citus user=citus password=your_pass"
 ```

 > [!TIP]
 > Confirm that the value passed to `sslrootcert` matches the file path for the certificate you saved.

+> [!NOTE]
+> For the password, use your connection password or Microsoft Entra ID token.
+For more information, see [authentication options](how-to-configure-authentication.md).

 ## Next steps
 Increase security further with [Firewall rules in Azure Cosmos DB for PostgreSQL](concepts-firewall-rules.md).